HectorRDB/dbgwas/README.md

 Check at least the file ```sample_example/strains``` to know how to build the input to the program.

 # Thirdparties
-DBGWAS makes use of several thirdparties libraries:
+DBGWAS makes use of several thirdparty libraries:
 1. GATB (https://github.com/GATB/gatb-core)
 2. Boost C++ Libraries (http://www.boost.org/)
 3. Bugwas (https://github.com/sgearle/bugwas)